rimplesimpledimple/pubmed-analyzer/README.md

 # Setup instructions
 - clone the repo
-- python version <3.11 (biopython dependency supports only upto 3.11)(using mac? `brew install python@3.11`)
+- python version <3.12 (biopython dependency supports only upto 3.11)(using mac? `brew install python@3.11`)
 - create a virtual environment and install the dependencies using `pip install -r requirements.txt`
 - setup the environment variables, .env in root directory.
-Add "CLAUDE_API_KEY"
+Add "CLAUDE_API_KEY"/"OPENAI_API_KEY".
+The app would check if openai api key is present, if not then it would use claude.

 # Usage
 Update the .env file with the API key for claude/openai.
 Update the model getting used in main.py file.
+The results are saved in the `data` directory.

 ## Streamlit UI
 - run frontend `python streamlit run app.py`